 Positioning of the Puma marketing strategy

-It is worth starting with a very important factor.
+It is worth starting with a significant factor.

-The Puma brand has used a combination of geographic, demographic, and psychographic targeting strategies for many years.
+The Puma brand has used geographic, demographic, and psychographic targeting strategies for many years.

-In this way, you can more easily understand customers’ needs that can change from day to day in the market.
+In this way, you can more easily understand customers’ needs that can change daily in the market.

-However, this segmentation strategy turns out to be the key to developing each of its products and categories.
-The brand has always been inspiring for those who want to move forward positively through life.
+However, this segmentation strategy is the key to developing each product and category.
+The brand has always inspired those who want to move forward positively through life.
 Therefore, the positioning of the Puma brand has also been achieved by adding value to the company.

 Competitive Advantage of Marketing Strategy